kaustav202/RAG-Pipeline/README.md

 - Supports Partial updates or full updates to the knowledge base, by triggering an entirely separate updation pipeline.
 - Advanced tokentization mechanism, using nlp based sentence tokenizer, preserving contextual meaning in each token leading to more relavant embeddings and improved retrieval.
 - Awesome UI with the ability to play around various configurations of the system, and dynamically change the system's technical behaviour to own requirements.
 Also has a prompt engineering suite.
+- Fully configurable infrastructure, allowing custom choice of LLMs, Embedding Model, and Reranking Model.
+Choice of vectore database and search engine to be used.
+Also supports local inferencing engines using ollama and onnx runtime.